gtk-rs/gtk4-rs/book/src/actions.md

 {{#rustdoc_include ../listings/actions/5/window/imp.rs:object_impl}}
 ```

-This app behaves the same as our previous example, but it leads us to menu creation.
+This app behaves the same as our previous example, but it will make it simpler for us to add a menu in the following section.

 ## Menus